OpenMusicKontrollers/mephisto.lv2/README.md

 *Note: This is an early release, it may thus have rough edges and will need a fairly recent libFAUST and/or bleeding edge GNU/Linux distribution.*

+*Note: libFAUST 2.20.2 has a broken LLVM C-API and thus will be non-functional with this plugin.*

 #### Build status

 [![build status](https://gitlab.com/OpenMusicKontrollers/mephisto.lv2/badges/master/build.svg)](https://gitlab.com/OpenMusicKontrollers/mephisto.lv2/commits/master)